wanglinteng/wanglinteng.github.io/content/about.md

 comments: false
 ---

 My name is Linteng Wang.
-I’m a Machine Learning Engineer working in NLP, news recommendation and LLM at Sina Weibo.
+I’m a Algorithm Engineer working in NLP, Recommendation and LLM at Sina Weibo.

 Previously, I was a Machine Learning Intern at Meituan working in Anti-Cheat in the Bike Share Team.